 so often, they take to the canter and take

 a swig.
-And so, therefore, the most common
+And so, therefore, common

 pneumonia that you might find